faceyspacey/redux-first-router/README.md

 very page-like, great--but we think the whole purpose of tools like React and Redux is to build *"apps"* not *pages*.
 The hallmark of an app is seamless animated transitions where you forget you're on a specific page.
-You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) will be your best friend.
+You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) become be your best friends.
 Everything else gets in the way.
 And of course **Pure Redux Router** stays out of the way.
 Straightup, let us know if you think we nailed it or what we're missing.
 Feel free to use github issues.

 Gee, I've never seen a Redux middleware/enhancer tool return so many things to use for configuring the store???